harshit2608/ORE/README.md

 <h5>Make sure you have python installed on your system</h5>

-After cloning remove run `build.bat`
+After cloning the repository run `build.bat` and select yes to install the `googledrivedownloader` package to get the asets from `gdrive`

 To build ORE you need to have [CMAKE](https://cmake.org/download/)

 <h4>Building ORE on windows</h4>